livewire/livewire/docs/pages/quickstart.md

 <div title="Warning"><div title="Warning__content">

-Livewire looks for `layouts/app.blade.php` with `@yeild('content')`, and renders the component there.
+Livewire looks for `layouts/app.blade.php` with `@yield('content')`, and renders the component there.
 This file is usually added when you run `php artisan make:auth`.
 If you are having trouble with this, go [here](/livewire/docs/rendering_components) for more info.
 </div></div>

 ## View it in the browser